2018 Election of the Regional Chair

 1815 Sir Isaac Brock Way

-- A nomination paper must be signed by 25 eligible voters supporting the nomination.
+- An endorsement of nomination must be signed by 25 eligible voters supporting the nomination.
 The individuals providing signatures must sign a declaration stating they are eligible to vote in the municipality / region on the day they signed the endorsement.

-- Each candidate must provide proof of Canadian citizenship in a form acceptable to the Clerk.
+- Each candidate must provide proof of identity and residence in a form acceptable to the returning officer.
 It is the candidate's responsibility to file a bona fide nomination paper.

 - Each candidate must complete a Declaration of Qualification as part of the nomination form